jeremy-friesen/course-tracker/README.md

  Acts like an all in one course syllabus

 ## Instructions:
- 1. Put in the course name and course code in the respective textfields
+ 1. Put in the course name, course code and course color in the respective textfields
  2. Add course components (Name, Weighted Mark, Date)
  3. View courses